2013 Key Dates & Timings

 The following kit is also recommended:

-- Mobile Phone (Although we recommend that all competitors carry a mobile phone there is no guarantee of phone reception along many sections of the route).
+- Mobile Phone (Although we recommend that all participants carry a mobile phone there is no guarantee of phone reception along many sections of the route).

 - Altimeter (Very useful aid for navigation in low visibility conditions).

-- GPS (For competitors who are not completely confident of their map and compass skills in all conditions).
+- GPS (For participants who are not completely confident of their map and compass skills in all conditions).

-In is worth noting that possession of a GPS and / or mobile phone is no substitute for good mountain judgment on behalf of the competitors.
+In is worth noting that possession of a GPS and / or mobile phone is no substitute for sound mountain judgment on behalf of the participants.

 Mandatory ‘Camp’ Kit

-The following kit must be included in competitors 59L Overnight Dry Bag:
+The following kit must be included in participants' max.
+60L Overnight Dry Bag:

 - A complete change of clothing that can be worn at the overnight camp.